-Leverage is not expected to exceed twice the value of the investment sub-fund's assets.
+Leverage is not expected to exceed five times the value of the investment sub-fund's assets.
 The leverage effect is calculated using the sum of notional approach (absolute (notional) amount of each derivative position divided by the net present value of the portfolio).
 However, the disclosed expected level of leverage is not intended to be an additional exposure limit for the sub-fund.

-Investment in shares of target funds In addition to the information in the general
+Investments in shares of target funds

-In addition to the information in the general section of the Sales Prospectus the following is applicable to this sub-fund:
+In addition to the information in the general section of the Sales Prospectus, the following is applicable to this sub-fund:

-When investing in target funds associated to the sub-fund, the part of the management fee attributable to shares of these target funds is reduced by the management fee/all-in fee of the acquired target funds, and as the case may be, up to the full amount (difference method).
+For investment in affiliated target funds, the portion of the management fee attributable to units of affiliated target funds is reduced by the all-in fee/management fee charged by the acquired target fund, if necessary up to the full amount (difference method).

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 laid down in Regulation sustainable economic